USC-IGC/ukbb_parser/README.md

 ## Installation

+Two-step process:
-To clone the repository:
+1. To clone the repository:
 `git clone https://github.com/USC-IGC/ukbb_parser.git`

-After downloading or cloning:
+2. After downloading or cloning (in the same directory that `git clone` was run in):
 `pip install ukbb_parser`

+One-step process:
-*ukbb_parser* can also be installed directly from GitHub using the command `pip install git+https://github.com/USC-IGC/ukbb_parser.git`
+`pip install git+https://github.com/USC-IGC/ukbb_parser.git`

 N.B.
 The above installation commands will require administrator/root privileges of the system.
-If you don't have administrator/root privileges, please try
+If you don't have administrator/root privileges, please try adding the `--user` flag.

+Example:
 `pip install --user ukbb_parser`

 ## Usages